Connecting Batteries in Series and Parallel

 |1,073||11,51 V||10 %|

-First of all, it is essential that all batteries are the same (twins) and that they all have the same level of charging.
-Then it's important to use in the connection between the batteries, short electric cables, with equal length and with suitable section.
-Below you will find very simple images to easily understand the connections of the battery terminals.
+First of all, it is essential that all batteries involved are identical and have the same state of charge.
+Secondly, it is important to use short electrical cables, of the same length and with suitable cross-section for the connection of the batteries.
+Below you will find some very clear images in order to easily understand the battery connections.